Janaagraha: Annual Survey of India's City-Systems (ASICS)

 ASICS is India's only independent benchmarking of cities using a systemic framework.
 It evaluates India's city-systems: the complex, mostly-invisible factors (such as laws, policies, institutions, institutional processes) that underpin urban governance and strongly influence the quality of life in India's cities.
 ASICS is a health diagnostic for cities; the better a city scores, the better it stands to provide its citizens high quality of life in the medium to long term.
 ASICS aims to provide a common frame of reference for political and administrative leaders, business and academia, media and civil society, in different cities to converge on their agenda for transformative reforms.

-The 5th edition of ASICS conducted in 2017 evaluated and scored India’s cities on 89 objective parameters developed using the City-Systems framework and compares them with the benchmark cities of London, New York and Johannesburg.
+The 5th edition of ASICS conducted in 2017 evaluated and scored India's cities on 89 objective parameters developed using the City-Systems framework and compares them with the benchmark cities of London, New York and Johannesburg.

-MyCityMyBudget (MCMB)
+My City My Budget (MCMB)

 MyCityMyBudget is a participatory budgeting initiative aimed at making citizen voices an integral part of the municipal budget making process.
 Currently conducted every year in collaboration with various Municipal City Corporations, MCMB campaign was first launched as a pilot in a few wards of Bengaluru in 2015-16.
 It then evolved into a city-wide annual participatory budgeting drive, under the able leadership of the Mayors and Commissioners of Bengaluru, Mangaluru and Vizag.

 Under MyCityMyBudget, citizens are encouraged to submit budget inputs either online or through the MyCityMyBudget Van that visits various corners of the city.
 The campaign entails on-ground mobilisation of citizen community groups, Resident Welfare Associations, Non-governmental organisations working across social and economic lines towards collating budget inputs from citizens.
 Participatory Budgeting is a democratic tool that allows citizens to decide how public money is spent.
 It is based on the principle that citizens best understand which civic issues affect them most and their decision helps prioritise allocation of public money.
 The first experiment with Participatory Budgeting was carried out in Porto Alegre in 1989.
 Since then, the tool has been adopted by governments and citizens across the world.